boltops-tools/jack/README.md

 $ gem install jack-eb
 ```

+Note that the gem is called jack-eb but the command that is installed is called jack.

 ### Setup

 This gem relies on the eb cli tool.
 To install follow the instructions on [AWS EB Documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-getting-set-up.html).
 Here's the gist of it: